Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: Introduction

 Recall that the Schwarzschild spacetime is the Kerr spacetime with vanishing angular momentum $(a = 0)$.
 This is not a product metric; nevertheless, $\partial_t$ is a timelike Killing vector field for all $r > r_+$, the associated conserved energy is coercive, and mode stability is immediately established in a similar fashion to the previous paragraph.\footnote{Of course, $\partial_t$ becomes null on the horizon, and thus the conserved energy degenerates as $r \to r_+$.
 However, a moment's thought shows that this does not affect the argument.}

 Mode stability on the real axis for Schwarzschild is more subtle since real mode solutions have infinite energy along asymptotically flat hypersurfaces.
-However, this does not preclude physical space methods; one simply observes \begin{enumerate} \item The boundary condition at infinity implies that real mode solutions have finite energy along the hypersurface $\Sigma_0$. \item A straightforward computation shows that the energy flux for such real modes along the portion of null infinity in the future of $\Sigma_0$ must be infinite. \item The energy identity associated to $\partial_t$ implies that the energy flux along the portion of null infinity in the future of $\Sigma_0$ must be less than or equal to the energy flux along $\Sigma_0$. \end{enumerate} This is a clear contradiction to the existence of real modes.
+However, this does not preclude physical space methods; one simply observes \begin{enumerate} \item The boundary conditions at infinity and the horizon imply that real mode solutions have finite energy along the hypersurface $\Sigma_0$ (see appendix \ref{finiteModeEnergy}). \item A straightforward computation shows that the energy flux for such real modes along the portion of null infinity in the future of $\Sigma_0$ must be infinite. \item The energy identity associated to $\partial_t$ implies that the energy flux along the portion of null infinity in the future of $\Sigma_0$ must be less than or equal to the energy flux along $\Sigma_0$. \end{enumerate} This is a clear contradiction to the existence of real modes.

 For later purposes it will be convenient to revisit these arguments from a ``microlocal'' point of view.
 In phase space, the analogue of the energy flux is the microlocal energy current:

 Let us show how the microlocal energy can be used to give a short proof of mode stability.
 Suppose we have a mode solution with corresponding $u(r^*)$ and $\omega = \omega_R + i\omega_I$ for some $\omega_I > 0$.
 First, we observe that the boundary conditions (\ref{horizonBound}) and (\ref{infinityBound}) imply that $Q_T(\pm\infty) = 0$.
 Next, we compute